If you’re a PC gamer, you might already be somewhat acquainted with these terms, but you might not know precisely what they signify.

 The processing unit (whether it is graphical or central) has to perform an incredible amount of calculations each second.
 They accomplish this by transferring electricity, which in turn generates heat.
 Due to the sheer number of processes that the chip performs, it can become extremely hot.

-Before that combination enters the picture, there needs to be something that will conduct the enormous amounts of heat from the chip to the heatsink.
+Before that combination enters the picture, there needs to be something that will conduct the massive amounts of heat from the chip to the heatsink.
 That is where a thermal paste or thermal pad comes into play.

 Thermal Paste